Commitment to Accessibility

 Accessibility is a top priority for us and we are always striving to ensure that our platform follows the highest accessibility standards and best practices.
 We do this, for instance, by making sure that all questionnaire elements have been coded accordingly, and that screen readers and other assistive technology can help respondents in filling out questionnaires.

 We view developing an accessible Maptionnaire service as a process, as there is always room for improvement.
 Accessibility standards and assistive web technologies are constantly changing, and as such we cannot always ensure that we have been able to build everything in a way that would guarantee the best experience.
 We are, however, committed to the process and want to remove accessibility barriers wherever possible.
-We therefore welcome all feedback and suggestions for improvement; feel free to send us a message at support@maptionnaire.com.
+We therefore welcome all feedback and suggestions for improvement (please send them to support@maptionnaire.com).

 Maptionnaire follows the W3C standard and practices for developing web services.
 Maptionnaire follows the EU Accessibility Directive and commits to implementing level AA of the Web Content Accessibility Guidelines (WCAG2.1) developed by the W3C.